Janet Jordon is responsible for her own murder and that of her partner Philip Howard and 6 year old daughter Derin.

 This is the real problem with Ward’s article: there is no mention of Philip Howard and Derin only gets a brief mention at the end.
 Ward has effectively excused Allen’s criminal act because Jordon deserved to die since she was a ‘bad mother’.

 Ward has not questioned why Jordon had problems with alcohol dependency.
-She hasn’t bothered to ask if Jordon grew up in an abusive home – and, the links between women’s substance use and child abuse are fairly well established.
+She hasn’t bothered to ask if Jordon grew up in an abusive home – and the potential consequences therein.

 This is the reality of the war on women and victim blaming culture: the perpetrator’s agency and choice are erased in favour of a narrative of woman-blaming.
 Predictably, there is no mention of Jed Allen’s father in this article – and, statistically, fathers are the majority of perpetrators of child neglect and abuse.
 Yet, there is no pattern of children killing their neglectful or abusive fathers.